Here we break down everything you need to know about bail applications, and how specialist criminal lawyers can help.

 If you are arrested and charged by the police, they may grant you ‘watch house bail’ to stay at home until your court hearing.
 Upon your release, you must attend your court hearing, where you can apply to have your bail varied (in which your bail conditions are changed) or enlarged until your next court hearing.
 If the police refuse to grant you watch house bail, you can apply for ‘court bail’.
 If the court agrees to grant bail, the police must release you once you sign a bail undertaking.
 If the court refuses to grant bail or if your offense is very serious, you can apply to the Supreme Court for bail.
 In cases such as these, specialist criminal lawyers can be of enormous help.

 What Happens if You Breach Bail?

-Failing to adhere to bail conditions is an offense and may result in your bail being revoked.
+Failing to adhere to bail conditions is an offence and may result in your bail being revoked.
 If you breach bail, either by failing to appear in court or not complying to a particular bail condition – you should seek legal advice immediately.
 After doing so, the best course of action is usually to go to the police station yourself (rather than be arrested).
 The police will take you into custody and then to court, where you can plead guilty or not guilty to the court.
-If you are found guilty, the court will sentence you for the offense (generally a fine), and you will need to reapply for bail.
+If you are found guilty, the court will sentence you for the offence (generally a fine), and you will need to reapply for bail.